The ultimate autonomous driving machine

 When the BMW autonomous driving system, iNext launches in 2021, it will have an optional BMW autonomous Level 3 technology.
-Level 3 is the ability for the BMW car to tell the driver when the BMW autonomous car can drive itself.
+Level 3 is the ability of the BMW car to tell the driver when the BMW autonomous car can drive itself.
 If the driver chooses to let the car take over, the BMW will stay in the same lane, and it will maintain its speed, or it will pass in a regular passing maneuver when necessary.

 BMW’s i subbrand currently includes the i3 Electric Vehicle (EV) and i8 plug-in hybrid (PHEV).
 The flagship iNext electric, the self-driving car is set to enter showrooms in 2021and will have some of the technology showcased on the BMW Vision Next 100 concept unveiled in March.
 The self-driving Level 5 car will be an all-new vehicle architecture from the ground up including chassis, electrical systems, and partnerships.